dderpym/totally-legit-3d/README.md

 - Raster Stage: Multithreaded in horizontal strips.
 Tile rendering with a small cacheable array for better cache locality is planned.
 - Vertex Stage: Fully multithreaded.

+## Development Constraints
+- No GPU access (no OpenGL, Vulkan, DirectX, Metal).
+- Limited to CS61B standard library (StdDraw via Java Swing).
+- All rendering, rasterization, and buffer management implemented from scratch.
+- No external graphics or math libraries.

 ## Running and building
 As this was a school project, I've created this similar to the rest of the projects in the same class.
 Thus, the build tooling is quite lacking.
-I will eventually add proper tooling to this, however, in the meantime:
+I will eventually add proper tooling to this, however, in the meantime there are two options to build and run this:

 ### Option 1: IntelliJ (recommended)
 Open the project in IntelliJ and add the CS61B `algs4.jar` library manually.
+The exact setup on my machine is a subet of the steps [https://fa25.datastructur.es/homeworks/hw01/#task-5-cloning-repositories](here).

 ### Option 2: Command Line
+Refer to the cloning repository part of the above step to get algs4.jar.
 From the project root:
 ```
 cd src